The seven best condoms in the world

 Not long after came the development of the 004 (Zero Zero Four) Okamoto latex condom.
 What’s so good about them, besides the quality?
 They are very, very thin.
 How thin?
 A mere 0.04 millimeters in thickness, compared to the average of 0.06 mm for other condoms like those from American industry leader Trojan.
 Some may worry that thinner condoms may be less safe than the thicker variety.
 Countless studies have shown that the one has no correlation with the other which to me is another reason to go thin.

-The obvious solution to that is to purchase the condoms from a place like Toy Demon, Amazon.com or Drugstore.com and have them delivered to your home.
+The obvious solution for travels is to purchase the condoms from a place like Toy Demon, Amazon.com or and have them delivered to your home.
 In that way you can save a ton of money and be prepared in advance.
 There are lot of varieties of Okamoto condoms but most don’t seem to be that much better than the regular version of the 004 that comes in the hologram silver box.
 With perhaps one exception…

 In order to go so thin Okamoto had to change from the standard latex material to polyurethane.
 This material provides the additional benefit of conducting heat better as well, making the 001 probably the best all around condom in existence.
 Believe it or not tests show that the 001 is even stronger than the 002 Okamoto released some time ago.
 Most of the people surveyed said they could feel the difference between the 001 and the 002.
 While I wasn’t reached for comment I can say that I feel the difference too.